davidkellis/arduinotracker/README.md

 This app runs on an Arduino that is hooked up to a Adafruit FONA 808 v2 (see https://www.adafruit.com/product/2542).
 It is intended to be used in conjunction with https://github.com/davidkellis/gpstracker. https://github.com/davidkellis/gpstracker is the server side location tracking app that someone can use to track the location of the Arduino GPS tracker device.

+For reference, I'm using a SIM card from US Mobile - https://www.usmobile.com/.
+This application only needs a data plan from US Mobile - voice and text service is not needed.
+I currently pay $4/mo for 100MB/month.

 ## Getting Started